Skip to content

 User::viaIndex()->searchTerm('elasticsearch')->get();

-The searchTerm query searches across all indexed fields, including embedded ones.
-A match in profiles.about will surface the parent User.
+searchTerm searches across every indexed field, including embedded ones.
+A match in profiles.about surfaces the parent User.

-When embedded models change, ElasticLens automatically traces back to the base model and rebuilds.
+When embedded models change, ElasticLens traces back to the base model and rebuilds automatically.

 Diagram

 Models marked with dontObserve() (like Country in our example) skip this chain.
-Changes to country data require a manual rebuild via lens:build.
+Changes to country data require a manual lens:build.

 App\Models\ProfileStatus.php